KWMF

 KWMF (1380 AM) is a radio station broadcasting a Spanish religious format and licensed in Pleasanton, Texas, United States.
-The station is currently owned by Virgen De Guadalupe Global Communications, LLC.
+The station is currently owned by Gloria Ziga and Ramon Coronado, through licensee Virgen de Guadalupe Global Communications, LLC.

 History

 The station was assigned call sign KFNI on 1999-05-06.
 On 2007-03-30, the station changed its call sign to KAJG and then on 2007-04-09 to the current KWMF.